microsoft/thrifty/README.md

 }
 ```

-For the authoritative source on Thrift IDL, [Thrift: The Missing Guide](https://diwakergupta.github.io/thrift-missing-guide/) is an excellent introduction.
+For an authoritative source on Thrift IDL, [Thrift: The Missing Guide](https://diwakergupta.github.io/thrift-missing-guide/) is an excellent introduction.

 #### Generating Code